-The next Friends of the Library Board meeting is April 2, 2013 @ 5:00 PM in the Library's Conference Room.
+The next Friends of the Library meeting is November 10, 2014 @ 7:00 PM in the Library's Conference Room.
 Meetings are open to the public.
-Please join us the first Tuesday of each month!
+Please join us the second Monday of each month (January-June, September-November).

 Short Story Contest Winners

-Three Allegany-Limestone students were top winners in the 2012 short story contest sponsored by the Friends of the Olean Library.
+Two Otto-Eldred students and a Portville student were top winners in the 2013 short story contest sponsored by Friends of the Olean Public Library.

-Winners were Molly Wolfgang, grades six and seven; Madeline Fodor, grade eight; and Nicholas Youngs, grade nine.
-They are students in the classes of Susan Pircio, Gail Ayers and Meghan Dandrea.
+Winners were Jerry App, grades six and seven, and Tiffany Bair, grade eight, both Otto-Eldred, and Darienne Slocum, Portville, grade nine.
+They are students in the classes of Melanie Splain, Kayla Raudenbush and Diane DeLyser.